Silver-Connection/grunt-makemin/README.md

 The ```make-bundle``` task auto generates some other task targets, you have to call them in your registered tasks.
 The order of the task is important, so make sure it is correct.

-The given sample will read all HTML wiles in ```wwwroot-src``` and will copy all processed files (styles, scripts, images...) to ```wwwroot-dest``` maintaining the original directory structure.
+The given sample will read all HTML files in ```wwwroot-src``` and will copy all processed files (styles, scripts, images...) to ```wwwroot-dest``` maintaining the original directory structure.
 We have also enabled log writing, so after the task is completed a file called ```make-bundle-sample.json``` will be written to project root.

 ### Grunt